 In the 1950’s a pioneering German in athletics by the name of Woldemar Gerschler worked as a physical educator, track and field coach, and Director of the Freiburg Institute for Physical Education.
 He is considered the father of interval training.
 Gerschler was certainly the first to organize training into a systematic organization of all the components that endurance coaches use today.
 He used extensive physical and psychological tests to help guide and advise his runners.
 Gerschler and his colleagues Herbert Reindel, a medical doctor and physiologist and Helmutt Roskamm authored a definitive work, Das Intervall-training, published by Barth publishers, Munich, in 1962.
 His system was focused on cardiac physiology and the adaptations that could be made in training the heart.
 The system was based on three principles: 1) Exercise increases heart rate and rest slows it down.
 2) Repeated physical exercise will slow heart rate while pumping the same volume of blood.
 3) The volume of blood for each individual is constant.
 Based on his work with Dr Herbert Reindel they developed the Gerschler-Reindel Law.
-They found from their experiments that the heart rate in their subjects did not surpass 180 BPM; and that represented the upper limit of intense work.
+So, in understanding workout fatigue, they found from their experiments that the heart rate in their subjects did not surpass 180 BPM; and that represented the upper limit of intense work.
 They then allowed the subjects 90 seconds to return to 120 -125 BPM and then the next bout of work could commence.
 They termed this “the worthwhile break”, or what we now call an “interval”.

 If it took longer then that to return to 125 BPM, because the effort was too hard or too long, then they lengthened the rest interval.
 Gerschler felt is was the recovery that strengthened the heart.
 He felt that there was a strong stimulus of the stroke volume immediately after the beginning of the recovery phase, so the recovery became a big focus hence the name interval training.
 The recovery was a walk in the beginning stages and then a jog as the runner gained fitness.
 Their research showed that 21 days of constant interval training at maximum effort will produce a 20% increase in blood volume pumped during a single contraction.